jrsawvel/jrsawvel.github.io/index.md

 I like to use computer programming languages, combined with other technologies to build tools.
 My projects require knowledge across the full stack.
 I strive to keep my apps simple and useful.

+My goal is to make it easy to publish content to the web.
 My favorite web programs to build and use include:

 * [message boards](http://toledotalk.com)
 * [wikis](http://jothut.com/cgi-bin/junco.pl/blogpost/36298/19May2014/Junco-Readmemd) - [also at TT](http://toledotalk.com/cgi-bin/tt.pl/article/16/Lewiki_Home)